etxahun/django-bootstrap/README.md

 Simple version of a contact section which is based on forms and sends an email.
 STMP must be present to send the emails.

+### formset_app
+Funny example of how to use more than one formset inside a ModelForm and save it to a database.
+It requires [jquery.formset.js](http://code.google.com/p/django-dynamic-formset/), present in the static folder inside the app.

 ### my_app

 About